 WHAT RAW MATERIALS ARE RECOVERED FROM WASTE?

-Following the treatment of WEEE, secondary raw materials are recovered with economic value: iron, aluminum, copper, plastic and glass.
+Following the treatment of WEEE, are recovered secondary raw materials with economic value: iron, aluminum, copper, plastic and glass.

 Electronic plates contain high value compounds - gold, silver, platinum, as well as rare metals: antimony, berylium, indium, gallium, etc.

-There are also elements that after treatment do not have the quality of "recyclable", but they do energetic value and can be co-incinerated in thermal power plants or in the cement industry: wood, plastic, rubber, etc.
+There are also elements that after treatment do not have the quality of "recyclable", but they do have energetic value and can be co-incinerated in thermal power plants or in the cement industry: wood, plastic, rubber, etc.

 HOW ARE WASTE TREATED AND RECYCLED?